Azure/azure-powershell/src/RecoveryServices/RecoveryServices.SiteRecovery.Autorest/docs/Az.RecoveryServices.md

 The operation to get the details of a protectable item.

 ### [Get-AzRecoveryServicesReplicationProtectedItem](Get-AzRecoveryServicesReplicationProtectedItem.md)
-Gets the details of an ASR replication protected item.
+Gets the list of ASR replication protected items in the vault.

 ### [Get-AzRecoveryServicesReplicationProtectionContainer](Get-AzRecoveryServicesReplicationProtectionContainer.md)
 Lists the protection containers in a vault.